zevilz/WebServerCloudBackups/README.md

 - **\<PERIOD\>_EXCLUDE_RELATIVE** - relative folders paths to exclude separated by spaces for specific backup period (ex.: `WEEKLY_EXCLUDE_RELATIVE="wp-content/uploads"`)
 - **SPLIT** - size of archive parts (set `false` if you don't want split archives into parts); supports `b` (bytes), `k` (kilobytes) `m` (megabytes) `g` (gigabytes) (ex.: `SPLIT="500m"`)
 - **LAST_BACKUPS_PATH** - folder for lists of last backup files (script use its for deleting old files from cloud to avoid errors and unnecessary files with splitting archives into parts; folder create automatically; this folder is in the same folder as the main script with name `last_backups` if this var not set)

+Note: relative and not relative lists will be united if using ssh proto.

 5. Add your projects after `declare -A projects` one per row like below: